cltl/LongTailQATask/Evaluation/README.md

    }
   }
   ```

+  In practice, if a task participant takes part in all three subtasks, he should prepare three JSON files following the format above, one per subtask.

   2) For the mention-level evaluation, systems are asked to provide a number of CoNLL files that contain mention-level event coreference on a cross-document level.
 Each CoNLL file represents the documents belonging to a single question.
 The users should only annotate the answer documents, i.e. the ones that provide evidence for the answer to the question.
 Each document in the CoNLL file starts with a *#begin document* row, and it ends with *#end document*.
 Each row of the document in the CoNLL file represents a single token, with the following fields: `token_id`, `token`, `document_part` (whether it is the title, the content or the document creation time), and `coreference_chain`.
 Example CoNLL: